dotnet/runtime/docs/design/specs/runtime-async.md

 Async methods also do not have matching return type conventions as sync methods.
 For sync methods, the stack should contain a value convertible to the stated return type before the `ret` instruction.
 For async methods, the stack should be empty in the case of `Task` or `ValueTask`, or the type argument in the case of `Task<T>` or `ValueTask<T>`.

-Async methods support the following suspension points:
+Async methods support suspension using one of the following methods:

-* Calling an `Await` method on `Task/ValueTask/Task<T>/ValueTask<T>` as defined below.
-If the callee suspends, the caller will suspend as well.
-* Using new .NET runtime APIs to "await" an "INotifyCompletion" type.
-The signatures of these methods shall be:
   ```C#
   namespace System.Runtime.CompilerServices
   {